Federal Work-Study 2022 – 2023 Academic Year

 - Students must complete and submit all paperwork to the Payroll Department.

-- Once all required documents are complete, students can begin working.
+- Once all required documents are completed and processed, students can begin working.

 Students will receive a new badge ID, password, and PIN once paperwork is submitted to the Payroll department.
 Students must clock in and clock out using the Attendance OnDemand portal.